unipartdigital/workflows_engine/docs/source/primitives.rst

 Image
 -----

-Image to display using its URL.
+Displays an image at the URL.

 .. jsonschema:: ../../src/core/schema/components/image.json